MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/certification/how-to-join.md

 Vendors that meet the general requirements for partners above may follow the process outlined here to request admission:

-1. Confirm that the program that you are seeking to join is seeking new partners by reviewing the table below.
+1. Confirm that the program that you're seeking to join is seeking new partners by reviewing the table below.

 2. Email the alias listed in the table.
-You must clearly indicate which program you are seeking to join.
-Responses will be assessed and if further information is needed, candidates will be contacted for a more comprehensive discussion under NDA.
+You must clearly indicate which program you're seeking to join.
+Responses are assessed and if further information is needed, candidates are contacted for a more comprehensive discussion under NDA.

-   Vendors that meet the full requirements for the program will be provided detailed program information (specifications and policies), provided there is capacity in the program at the time.
-Program **Terms and Conditions** will be made available for acceptance when these requirements are fulfilled.
+   Vendors that meet the full requirements for the program will be provided detailed program information (specifications and policies), provided there's capacity in the program at the time.
+Program **Terms and Conditions** are made available for acceptance when these requirements are fulfilled.

 3. Sign the terms and agreements.</br></br>
    Signing the terms and agreements completes the partner onboarding process and allows the partner to submit products for testing and certification according to the program guidelines.

 ## Current programs

-Programs that are not listed below are currently closed.
+Programs that aren't listed below are currently closed.

 <table border="1" cellpadding="1" cellspacing="" class="grid">
         <colgroup>